znschaffer/notes/math/Inverse Function.md

 ## Limitations

-When trying to find the inverse of a non [One-to-One Function](38b2.md), you'll end up with a $\pm\sqrt{x}$ which won't be a proper function ( there's two possible outputs for any input ).
-To solve this, you need a restricted Domain of a function to limit the possible outputs - forcing the original function to be a [One-to-One Function](38b2.md).
+When trying to find the inverse of a non [[One-to-One Function]], you'll end up with a $\pm\sqrt{x}$ which won't be a proper function ( there's two possible outputs for any input ).
+To solve this, you need a restricted Domain of a function to limit the possible outputs - forcing the original function to be a [[One-to-One Function]].

 ## Switch Method